Bachelor of Science (B.S.)

 About Business Administration

-The Business Administration major at Barton College is an ideal choice.
-Not only will you get a well-rounded education in business, but you also will have the opportunity to pursue your own individualized area of interest.
+The Business Administration major at Barton College provides a well-rounded education in business while also giving you the opportunity to pursue your own individualized area of interest.
 The curriculum introduces you to disciplines such as accounting, economics, finance, operations management, information systems, marketing, and management.
 Courses also focus on a mastery of written and oral communication and help students develop interpersonal, critical-thinking, and research skills.

 Individualized Program of Study